-Ghavan is a popular Maharashtrian Rice Crepe, which is also known as Neer Dosa in Southern part of India.
+Ghavan (Tandalache Ghavan) is a popular Maharashtrian Rice Crepe recipe, which is also known as Neer Dosa in the Southern part of India.

-It is generally served with Green Coriander Chutney, but you can also enjoy it with Indian vegetarian and non-vegetarian curries.
+It is generally served with Coconut Chutney, but you can also enjoy it with Malvani/Konkani vegetarian and non-vegetarian curries.

 It also tastes amazing with Bhajiyas!

 I know it’s an odd combination, but I do like to have Ghavans with crispy Bhajiyas and Chutneys.

 You can also have it with just a hot cup of Chai or Sweetened Milk.
 Traditionally, Maharashtrians serve Ghavans with delicious Coconut Ras (Juice).

 Well, as you can see, Ghavan or Neer Dosa can be enjoyed with pretty much everything.

 And that’s why I love these soft and delicate Rice Crepes so much!